mdr/mash/faq.md

 concept.
 Feedback is very welcome, as would be collaborators in taking Mash forward.

-Mash is initially targeted at Linux, but other Unix-like systems may be supported in the future.
+Mash is initially targeted at Linux and OS X, but other Unix-like systems may be supported in the future.

 ## Why another shell?